Lyther/Lecture-Notes/README.md

 	- Fix some mistake in SEC/DED code.
 	- Fix mistake in formula of parallel speedsup.
 4. Final review chapter is added.

+#Discrete Mathematics
+1. Lecture notes of first 2 chapters.
+2. Review notes are in progress.
+3. May be upload some example problems as well.